League Rules

 Low Net Tournament

-1. If for any reason the scheduled Low Net Tournament cannot be completed due to weather, course conditions, etc., the tournament will continue on scheduled league days until completed.
+1. If for any reason the scheduled Low Net Tournament cannot be completed due to weather, course conditions, etc., the tournament will continue to be played on scheduled league days until completed.
 If the field cannot complete at least thirty -six holes of play, the tournament will be cancelled.

 2. Card matching will be used to break all ties, according to the USGA Rules in the method determined and announced by the Golf Committee prior to the start of the tournament.